Lings/PLImage/README.md

 PLImage
 =======

-Use it like [UIImage imageNamed:xxx], but PLImage will release memory when the image no longer in use.
+Use it with [PLImage imageNamed:xxx] like UIImage, but PLImage will release memory when the image no longer in use.